-An associate is an entity over which the Company has significant influence and which is neither a subsidiary nor an interest in a joint venture.
-A joint venture is a joint arrangement whereby the Company and other parties that have joint control of the arrangement have rights to the net assets of the arrangement.
+An associate is an entity over which the Company and its subsidiaries have significant influence and which is neither a subsidiary nor an interest in a joint venture.
+A joint venture is a joint arrangement whereby the Company and its subsidiaries and other parties that have joint control of the arrangement have rights to the net assets of the arrangement.

-The Company uses the equity method to account for its investments in associates and joint ventures.
+The Company and its subsidiaries use the equity method to account for their investments in associates and joint ventures.

-Under the equity method, investments in an associate and a joint venture are initially recognized at cost and adjusted thereafter to recognize the Company's share of the profit or loss and other comprehensive income of the associate and joint venture.
-The Company also recognizes the changes in the Company's share of the equity of associates and joint venture.
+Under the equity method, investments in an associate and a joint venture are initially recognized at cost and adjusted thereafter to recognize the Company and its subsidiaries' share of the profit or loss and other comprehensive income of the associate and joint venture.
+The Company and its subsidiaries also recognize the changes in the Company and its subsidiaries' share of the equity of associates and joint venture.

-Any excess of the cost of acquisition over the Company's share of the net fair value of the identifiable assets and liabilities of an associate or a joint venture at the date of acquisition is recognized as goodwill, which is included within the carrying amount of the investment and is not amortized.
-Any excess of the Company's share of the net fair value of the identifiable assets and liabilities over the cost of acquisition, after reassessment, is recognized immediately in profit or loss.
+Any excess of the cost of acquisition over the Company and its subsidiaries' share of the net fair value of the identifiable assets and liabilities of an associate or a joint venture at the date of acquisition is recognized as goodwill, which is included within the carrying amount of the investment and is not amortized.
+Any excess of the Company and its subsidiaries' share of the net fair value of the identifiable assets and liabilities over the cost of acquisition, after reassessment, is recognized immediately in profit or loss.

-When the Company subscribes for additional new shares of an associate and joint venture at a percentage which is different from its existing ownership percentage, the resulting carrying amount of the investment differs from the amount of the Company's proportionate interest in the associate and joint venture.
-The Company records such a difference as an adjustment to investments with the corresponding amount charged or credited to capital surplus - changes in the Company's share of the equity of associates and joint ventures.
-If the Company's ownership interest is reduced due to its non-subscription of new shares of an associate and joint venture, the proportionate amount of the gains or losses previously recognized in other comprehensive income in relation to that associate and joint venture is reclassified to profit or loss on the same basis as would be required if the investee had directly disposed of the related assets or liabilities.
+When the Company and its subsidiaries subscribe for additional new shares of an associate and joint venture at a percentage which is different from their existing ownership percentage, the resulting carrying amount of the investment differs from the amount of the Company and its subsidiaries' proportionate interests in the associate and joint venture.
+The Company and its subsidiaries record such a difference as an adjustment to investments with the corresponding amount charged or credited to capital surplus - changes in the Company and its subsidiaries' share of the equity of associates and joint ventures.
+If the Company and its subsidiaries' ownership interests are reduced due to their non-subscription of new shares of an associate and joint venture, the proportionate amount of the gains or losses previously recognized in other comprehensive income in relation to that associate and joint venture is reclassified to profit or loss on the same basis as would be required if the investee had directly disposed of the related assets or liabilities.
 When the adjustment should be debited to capital surplus, but the capital surplus recognized from investments accounted for using equity method is insufficient, the shortage is debited to retained earnings.

-When the Company's share of losses of an associate and a joint venture equals or exceeds its interest in that associate and a joint venture (which includes any carrying amount of the investment accounted for by the equity method and long-term interests that, in substance, form part of the Company's net investment in the associate and joint venture), the Company discontinues recognizing its share of further losses.
-Additional losses and liabilities are recognized only to the extent that the Company has incurred legal obligations or constructive obligations, or made payments on behalf of that associate and joint venture.
+When the Company and its subsidiaries' share of losses of an associate and a joint venture equals or exceeds their interests in that associate and a joint venture (which includes any carrying amount of the investment accounted for by the equity method and long-term interests that, in substance, form part of the Company and its subsidiaries' net investment in the associate and joint venture), the Company and its subsidiaries discontinue recognizing their share of further losses.
+Additional losses and liabilities are recognized only to the extent that the Company and its subsidiaries have incurred legal obligations or constructive obligations, or made payments on behalf of that associate and joint venture.